Energy data sources

 Some CE-API calls are only suitable for input data with high granularity, derived via NET2GRID IoT hardware.
 In particular recognition of individual appliances is only supported with data sampling frequency of 1 to 10 seconds, not for 15 minutes samples.

 The other way to derive energy data from a household installation is to use IoT hardware, specifically tailored for this purpose.
 NET2GRID provides hardware that can be plugged into a large variety of smart meters and provides DIN meters and clamp solutions to install in meter cabinets.
 These hardware solutions use the WiFi of the customer to send the data straight to the customer Insight platform to be consumed by the CE-API.
-This type of data feed is called real-time data.
+This type of data feed is called High Resolution.

-The benefit of real-time data is that the data granularity of measurements is much higher, improving insights accuracy.
+The benefit of High Resolution data is that the data granularity of measurements is much higher, improving insights accuracy.
 The data is directly available and energy events detected by the hardware on the edge can be used to trigger real-time alarms.
 For instance, the user may be warned for using more capacity than his limit or it might trigger other software, like smart charging at the time an electric vehicle is plugged in.

-The granularity of smart meter data enables activity (category) breakdown,
+Low Resolution data enables activity (category) breakdown,

-real-time data enables single appliance event detection as well.
+whereas High Resolution data enables single appliance event detection as well.

-File import of smart meter data
+File import of Low Resolution data

 To implement a daily file import in NET2GRID predefined data format, reach out to receive the NET2GRID Measurements File Interface specification.